perfogic/longdieu12x/README.md

 ### Hi there, I'm Dang 👋

-## I'm a junior in HUST and also a self-taught developer!!
+## I'm a senior in HUST and also a self-taught developer!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 Today mood: Ahhhh!
 I'm swamped with knowledge for final examination :< Not much time left